advancedroboticsaws/angel/README.md

 #### Step 2 `Launch rplidar`

-This test is to help you find out you if the rplidar you have is functional and your hardware setup is correct.
+This test is to help you find out you if the rplidar you get is functional and your hardware setup is correct.
 Before going through the steps below, please mark the following checklist yourself when you finish each setup.

-- [ ] Check out if there is a folder named `rplidar_ros` in the /catkin/src/angel on odroid.

-* Begin launching
+* Launch laser scanner
 	1. Open a terminal up on you PC and type

 		```